Gate-Aware Online Planning for Two-Player Autonomous Drone Racing: Introduction

-For multi-quadrotors, swarms of quadrotors have been extensively studied for formation flight \cite{10219410}, search and rescue \cite{mcguire2019minimal} and exploration tasks \cite{8424838}.
-As time-optimality or aggressive flight is not the focus of these studies, the quadrotors don't exhibit their inherent agile maneuverability.
-Game theory is also used in the autonomous drone racing of multi-quadrotors.
-However, the flight speed in the research is still far from the quadrotors' boundaries \cite{spica2020real,di2023cooperative}.
-For high-speed multi-quadrotor flight tasks, existing work uses nonlinear optimization methods to generate optimal trajectories for multi-quadrotors \cite{10341844, imav2023-31:y_shen_et_al}.
-However, this method needs hours of offline computation and can only handle dynamic waypoints with prior known moving patterns but fails to handle waypoints online.
+Swarms of quadrotors have been extensively studied for formation flight \cite{10219410}, search and rescue \cite{mcguire2019minimal}, and exploration tasks \cite{8424838}.
+However, time-optimality or aggressive flight is not the focus of these studies.
+In these works, collision avoidance within a swarm is typically addressed in an intuitive manner, where others' trajectories are treated as static constraints during optimization.
+This method requires check and re-check after optimization to avoid the ego-optimized trajectory from colliding with others' new trajectories known as \textit{deconfliction} \cite{tordesillas2021mader, 10161244}.
+The complex procedure is not suited for time-critical tasks, such as drone racing.
+Game theory has also been applied to autonomous drone racing with multiple-quadrotors.
+However, the flight speeds achieved in the research are still far from the quadrotors' limits \cite{spica2020real,di2023cooperative}.
+For high-speed multi-quadrotor flight tasks, existing work uses nonlinear optimization methods to generate optimal trajectories \cite{10341844, imav2023-31:y_shen_et_al}.
+However, this approach requires hours of offline computation.

-Thus, in this letter, we propose a novel method of generating the time-optimal trajectories online for two quadrotors to pass through the waypoints in a pre-defined sequence (Fig. \ref{fig:main_figure}).
-The contributions of our study are outlined as follows: \begin{enumerate} \item A novel method called PMPC is developed to guide two quadrotors to fly through the pre-defined waypoints online with the minimum time. \item An efficient two-step velocity search method to generate mass points' global time-optimal trajectories is designed to serve as the initial values and references for the optimization problem. \item The method is verified in both simulation and real-world experiments, where the quadrotors can achieve a top speed of $8.1m/s$ in a compact flight space. \end{enumerate}
+In this paper, we propose a systematic method for generating time-optimal trajectories online for two-player racing drones, enabling them to pass through waypoints with varying orientations in a predefined sequence (Fig. \ref{fig:main_figure}).
+The contributions of our study are as follows: \begin{enumerate} \item An augmented dynamics MPC called Pairwise-MPC is developed to guide two quadrotors to fly through gates online without collision. \item An efficient point-mass and heading trajectory generation method that maximizes next-gate visibility with minimum time. \item A novel magnetic field-inspired curve serves as a spatial reference to guide drones to fly through gates at different orientations. \item The method is verified in both simulation and real-world experiments, where the quadrotors can achieve a top speed of $6.1m/s$ in a compact flight space. \end{enumerate}